ISM-Houston Business Report – June 2026

 Finished Goods Inventories Expanding

-(Houston, Texas) – According to Houston area supply chain executives the Houston economy expanded again in April.
-The manufacturing sector expanded for the fourth month, and non-manufacturing expanded for the third month.
-The overall Houston economy expanded for the 71st month in a row.
+(Houston, Texas) – According to Houston area supply chain executives the Houston economy expanded again in June.
+The manufacturing sector contracted for the first time in six months, and non-manufacturing expanded for the fifth month.
+The overall Houston economy expanded for the 73rd month in a row.

-The Houston Purchasing Managers Index fell 0.9 points to 51.4, indicating continued modest growth in the overall economy.
-All three of the underlying indicators that have a strong direct correlation with economic activity (sales/new orders, employment, and lead times) are pointing to strength.
-The sales/new orders index fell 0.5 points to 53.5 points, the employment index fell 0.3 points to 50.7, and the lead times index fell 3.0 points to 51.0 points.
-The finished goods inventory index, the underlying indicator that has the strongest inverse correlation with economic activity, rose 0.6 points to 51.3, pointing to modest economic contraction for the second month.
+The Houston Purchasing Managers Index rose 3.0 points to 54.0, indicating stronger growth in the overall economy.
+All three of the underlying indicators that have a strong direct correlation with economic activity (sales/new orders, employment, and lead times) are pointing to modest to strong growth.
+The sales/new orders index rose 8.2 points to 59.4 points, the employment index rose 0.9 points to 51.8, and the lead times index rose 1.4 points to 52.7 points.
+The finished goods inventory index, the underlying indicator that has the strongest inverse correlation with economic activity, rose 1.1 points to 50.8, pointing to modest economic contraction.

-The Houston Manufacturing PMI rose 1.3 points during the month to 52.2 points, indicating modestly stronger expansion in this sector.
-Durable goods manufacturing continued to report weakness, while non-durable goods reported strength.
-The non-manufacturing PMI fell 1.3 points to 51.3, indicating modest weakening from last month.
+The Houston Manufacturing PMI fell 1.5 points during the month to 48.5 points.
+Durable goods manufacturing continued to report significant weakness, while non-durable goods showed very modest strength.
+The non-manufacturing PMI rose 3.8 points to 55.0, indicating strengthening from last month.

-On an industry specific basis construction, professional services, nondurable goods manufacturing, and trade/transportation/warehousing reported strong expansion.
+On an industry specific basis trade/transportation/warehousing, construction, and professional services reported strong expansion.
+Non-durable goods reported very modest expansion.
 Oil and gas extraction and durable goods manufacturing continue to report weakness.

 Houston PMI Trend